bnookala/vscode-hello-world/README.md

-# vscode-hello-world README
+# vscode-hello-world

-Proof of concept extension to show how one can have their extension render HTML via a locally running server.
+Proof of concept extension to show how one can have their extension render HTML via a locally running server, complete with dynamically updating content.

 ## Building